Packers draft picks 2023: All of Green Bay’s selections, NFL draft results, team order - ProFootballTalk

 The Packers had already lost two of Rodgers’ favorite targets this offseason as WR Allen Lazard signed with the Jets and TE Robert Tonyan signed with the Bears.

-Click here for the entire 2023 NFL Draft order and keep reading to see what picks the Packers will make in the 2023 NFL Draft.
+Click here for the entire 2023 NFL Draft order and keep reading to see who the Packers will take in the 2023 NFL Draft.
 Coverage of the latest news from around the NFL is available all year round from Pro Football Talk on Peacock and the NFL on NBC YouTube Channel.

 Green Bay Packers 2023 NFL Draft picks: